ES-Nix/get-nix/README.md

 nix-locate -w 'bin/hello'
 ```

+> Note: there is another way, just download it ready to use!
 It took more than 6Gigas of RAM to build its cache on my machine in the first time it was used.

 Other example: